ABOUT TOM

 Personal Life

 My wife, Priscilla, and I have been married since 2001.
-We have 5 daughters and 1 grandson.
+We have 5 daughters and 2 grandsons.
 We live in northeast Tucson and are members of Christ Community Church, Arizona Families for Home Education and Forty Niner Country Club.
 I was born and raised in Grand Rapids, Michigan and miss the beautiful summers at Lake Michigan.
 My wife and I are passionate about taking family vacations and road trips.
 In fact, we have taken our older children to all 50 states.
-My typical golf score is about 85, my typical bowling score is about 160, and I am always eager for a competitive game of ping pong, pickle ball, or outdoor resort-style shuffleboard in our back yard.
+My typical golf score is in the 80s, my typical bowling score is in the 160s, and I am always eager for a competitive game of ping pong, pickle ball, or outdoor resort-style shuffleboard in our back yard.
 And yes, my estate plan is up-to-date.

 Quirks and Eccentricities